EndangeredMassa/massa-labs/app/templates/blog/article/detangling-outcomes-outputs.md

 ## Key Insights

 I see Outcomes as the ultimate goal, but you can only reliabily get there if you focus on Outputs first.
-I see Outcomes as software engineering fundamentals.
-If those are good, you can often make other small changes to achieve high Outcomes.
+I see Outputs as software engineering fundamentals.
+If those are good, you can often (but not always) make other small changes to achieve high Outcomes.

-**When Outcomes are high, but Outputs are low:** You are in danger of falling to "3.
+**When Outcomes are high, but Outputs are low:** You are in danger of falling down two levels to "3.
 Outputs Low, Context Deep", or worse.

-**When Outcomes are low:** It's tempting to blame process.
+**When Outcomes are low:** It's tempting to blame process, looking to add more or remove some.

 **When Outputs are low:** It's tempting to scrutinize hours worked and tasks completed on a daily basis.